Tax Incentives: What You Need To Know for Tax Season

 - The homeowner cannot also be receiving the credit on another home in Manitoba

 If you’re looking for additional information and resources to help you file your taxes this year, check out the Government of Canada’s Manitoba information guide.
-You can also check out our blogs to learn the benefits and credits for Manitoba taxes and how to maximize your tax return.
+You can also check out our blogs to learn the benefits and credits for Manitoba taxes and more ways to save money in 2023.

 Get into an affordable vehicle with Birchwood Credit